 This is difficult to imagine.
 Studies in England and Wales during the war and immediately thereafter, from 1940 to 1950, demonstrate the same pattern.
 Since people were eating fewer animal-based foods during this time, the rate of diabetes dropped significantly.

-This included a man who had suffered from this disease for 21 years and previously was taking 35 units of insulin daily.
+This included a man who had suffered from this disease for 21 years and previously was taking 35 units of "I." daily.
 The Pritikin Center achieved similar results:

 Of forty patients on medication at the start of the program, thirty-four were able to discontinue all medication after only twenty-six days (p.
 152).

 A later study examined groups with elevated blood sugar levels, which is a precursor to diabetes.
-One group received metformin and diet guidelines, and the other group participated in intensive lifestyle counseling that included an exercise program.
+One group received a dimethylbiguanid which is a first-line medication plus diet guidelines, and the other group only participated in intensive lifestyle counseling that included an exercise program.

-After three years, the metformin group had 31 % fewer cases of diabetes than the placebo group.
+After three years, the group with the drug had 31 % fewer cases of diabetes than the placebo group.
 Both groups followed the same standard dietary guidelines.

 However, the lifestyle group had an astounding 58 % fewer cases of diabetes.
 In addition, this group also benefited in terms of improving other health problems.